torlye/mosquito-magnet-watchdog/README.md

 * It's a little bit too cold overnight
 * It just stops sometimes for no apparent reason and works after restarting

 When the trap decides to stop, obviously it no longer works.
-And you have no idea why it stopped, it does not tell you.
+You have no idea why it stopped, there is no indicator for the type of failure.
 When you restart the trap, it does not stop immediately, it runs for about 20 minutes before stopping again.
 Typically you'd have to test different solutions, restarting the trap, waiting for it to stop again.
 You have to run in and out, checking on the trap to see if it's running, restarting it and trying different fixes.
-This can take a couple of days in each instance until the reason for the fix.
+This can take a couple of days in each instance until the correct fix is found.

 These stoppages can happen several times during the mosquito season, and while it's going on, you're not catching mosquitoes, so the population is not kept in check.

 ## The solution
-The watchdog device descibed here will monitor the mosquito trap by reading the current consumption.
-If the trap is detected as stopped (current drops to near zero), the watchdog device will cycle the power off and on again to restart it.
+The watchdog device descibed here will monitor the mosquito trap by reading the current flowing from the transformer.
+If the current drops to near zero, the trap is assumed to have stopped, and the watchdog device will cycle the power off and on again to restart it.

-This obviously does not fix the underlying problem such as empty propane tank.
+This obviously does not fix the underlying problem such as an empty propane tank.
 But it does fix random stoppages in many cases.
-Even for the persistent issues, it will keep the trap running, since the trap typically runs for about 20 minutes before it stops, and at that point the watchdog will restart it again.
+Even for the persistent issues, it will keep the trap running.
+After startup, the trap typically runs for about 20 minutes before it stops, and at that point the watchdog will restart it again.

 Keeping the trap running despite being out of propane has the advantage that it will keep catching mosquitoes,